Time-division speech scrambler SV-11

 The simplified diagram below, shows how this works.

-determined by a pseudo random number generated that is seeded by the setting
+determined by a pseudo random number generater, or PRNG, that is seeded

-of the 6 thumbwheels at the front of the unit.
+by the settings of the 6 thumbwheels at the front panel.

 In this diagram, the top row shows the clear speech (input) in time.